rust-lang/rust-forge/src/governance/project-groups.md

   - Ideally the group should use the same platform as their parent team to ease communication, though there may be cases where the team agrees to a group trying out a different platform.

 ### Creating The Charter

-Since project groups are approved by their relevant parent team over the core team, it's up to each team decide their specific requirements.
+Since project groups are approved by their relevant parent team, it's up to each team decide their specific requirements.
 However the author recommends that a group should try to make a charter that addresses the following questions.

 - What value do you see your group bringing to the organisation?
 - What support do you need, and separately want, from the Rust organization?